 These delicious nut butter bites are great as a pre or post workout snack or are fun to serve as a sweet vegan treat at a party too.
-They are really easy to make – the only thing you will need is chocolate molds (I got these on Amazon and love the variety of shapes, particularly the hearts and the circles and rectangles embedded with swirly designs).
+They are really easy to make – the only thing you will need is chocolate molds (I got these on Amazon and love the variety of shapes, particularly the hearts and the circles and rectangles embedded with swirly designs; I also got similar molds shaped like cute little robots).
 They should take no longer than 10 minutes to make and will set in the freezer and be ready to eat in about 1 hour.
 Note you do need to keep them in the freezer and serve immediately when taking out since the coco oil and nut butter combo make these prone to melting, especially in high heat.
-You’ll get protein from the nut butter, healthy fat from the coco oil, and an energy boost and aphrodisiac kick from the maca 🙂
+You’ll get protein from the nut butter, healthy fat from the coco oil, and an energy and mood boost!

 If you want a sweet afternoon treat (perfect with coffee for all you afternoon coffee drinkers out there), this four ingredient recipe takes less than 10 minutes to make and can be consumed immediately or frozen for a few minutes for more solid texture.

 1. 3/4 cup peanut butter (I used salted crunchy.
 If you don’t use salted, you’ll want to add some sea salt)

 2. 1/2 cup maple syrup